Téa Obreht

 Téa Obreht (born Tea Bajraktarević; 30 September 1985) is an American novelist.
 She won the Orange Prize for Fiction in 2011 for The Tiger's Wife, her debut novel.

 Biography

-Téa Obreht was born as Tea Bajraktarević in the autumn of 1985, in Belgrade, SR Serbia, SFR Yugoslavia.
+Téa Obreht was born as Tea Bajraktarević in the autumn of 1985, in Belgrade, SR Serbia, SFR Yugoslavia as the only child of a single mother, Maja, while her father, a Bosniak, was "never part of the picture."
+Because of her lack of a father figure, she was close to her maternal grandparents, especially to her grandfather Štefan, a Slovene of German origin, and to her grandmother, Zahida, a Bosniak.

 After graduating from the University of Southern California, Obreht received a MFA in fiction from the creative writing program at Cornell University in 2009.

-Obreht's work has appeared in The New Yorker, Zoetrope: All-Story, Harpers, The New York Times and The Guardian, and in story anthologies.
+Obreht's work has appeared in The New Yorker, Zoetrope: All-Story, Harper's, The New York Times and The Guardian, and in story anthologies.

 Among many influences, Obreht has mentioned in press interviews the Colombian novelist Gabriel García Márquez, the Yugoslav Nobel Prize winner Ivo Andrić, Raymond Chandler, Ernest Hemingway, Isak Dinesen, Russian writer Mikhail Bulgakov, and the children's writer Roald Dahl.

+Obreht is married to the Irish writer Dan Sheehan.

 The Tiger's Wife

 The Tiger's Wife was published by Weidenfeld & Nicolson in 2010.
 It is a novel set in an unnamed Balkan country, in the present and half a century ago, and features a young doctor's relationship with her grandfather and the stories he tells her.
 These concern a "deathless man" who meets him several times in different places and never grows old, and a deaf-mute girl from his childhood village who befriends a tiger that escaped from a zoo.
 It was largely written while she was at Cornell, and excerpted in The New Yorker in June 2009.
 Asked to summarize it by a university journalist, Obreht replied, "It's a family saga that takes place in a fictionalized province of the Balkans.
 It's about a female narrator and her relationship to her grandfather, who's a doctor.
 It's a saga about doctors and their relationships to death throughout all these wars in the Balkans."

 The Tiger's Wife won the British Orange Prize for Fiction in 2011 (for 2010 publications).
 Obreht was the youngest winner of the annual prize (established 1996), which recognizes "excellence, originality and accessibility in women's writing from throughout the world".
 Late in 2011 she was a finalist for that year's U.S. National Book Award for Fiction.